 Get above the clouds on the world’s steepest cog railway with an optional excursion to Mt.
 Pilatus.
 You can see massive mountain ranges with a bird’s-eye view over this spectacular region.
 This afternoon, choose an optional cruise on one of Europe’s most striking lakes, where stunning scenes of the Swiss Alps reflect back across the water.

 With down-time on the coach, plug in your MP3, chill out to some music and chat with friends while travelling through the scenic wine producing region of Burgundy.
 Tonight, the group kick-starts Paris with the 'Tour of Illuminations', which shows off the French capital’s transformation into the “City of Lights”.
 Lamp-lit bridges and cool little cafés give us a real taste of Paris’ romance.
 Your Trip Manager will fill you in on the world’s most-recognised monuments, like the Eiffel Tower and the Arc de Triomphe.
-Then get a stunning view of the entire city with included entry to the top of the Eiffel Tower.
+Then get a stunning view of the entire city with included entry to the top of the Eiffel Tower (Until March 2018).
 Oui, oui, Paris!

 Next up: Fragonard!
 This perfumery has an elegant interior and is a unique setting for a look into the history of perfume.
 It’s also a chance to pick up some French perfume at great prices.
 This town is loaded with possibilities.
 Discover its many bistros, museums, tree-lined avenues and diverse quartiers (neighbourhoods).
 Get a feel for French flair by window shopping on the Left Bank.
 Step into the Notre Dame or explore the endless galleries of the Louvre, where you can get up close to the famous Mona Lisa.
 In your free time, try indulging in some delicious pastries and relax in one of Paris’ many cafés.
 Tonight is the last night with your friends, so make it special.
 Treat yourself to the full Parisian experience with a cabaret show, complete with can-can girls, dinner and Champagne.
 But don’t stop there – afterwards hit the clubs and finish up your travels with a big Parisian night out.